 If your proposed development requires planning permission, you will need to make an application to your local authority.
-If you do not need planning permission, because your plan falls within the scope allowed by your permitted development rights, we would still recommend that you cover your bases first.
+If you do not need to apply for planning permission, because your plan falls within the scope allowed by your permitted development rights, we would still recommend that you cover your bases first.

 Permitted Development Rights

-Permitted Development Rights define what you can do to an existing property without planning permission so can save you the trouble of a Planning Application.
+Permitted Development Rights define what you can do to an existing property without applying for planning permission, so it can save you the trouble of a Planning Application.
 However, it is important to check that earlier changes to your property have not exhausted your Permitted Development Rights, and that it is not affected by an Article 4 Direction.
 Also, many permitted development rights are only exercisable after prior approval has been obtained from the planning authority for certain matters.
 Our approachable team can help you to discover what rights are available for you.
 No matter what your issue, we've always got your back.

 How Can You Check Your Rights?

 To ensure that you do not fall foul of the law, even when your proposals do not require planning permission, we recommend that you obtain a Certificate of Lawful Development.
-Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the new GPDO of 18 March 2015 has triggered further controversy.
-Our specialist planning law advice can save you unnecessary stress, cost and inconvenience.
+Permitted development rights are a regularly misunderstood area, even by professionals and Councils: the the Town and Country Planning (General Permitted Development) (England) Order 2015 (“GPDO”) of 18 March 2015 still gives rise to interpretation issues, and the changes made to the GPDO in 2020 in response to the Covid-19 pandemic have caused further issues.
+Our specialist planning law advice can save you unnecessary stress, cost, delay and inconvenience.

 How To Apply For Planning Permission